Uniqueness of dg enhancements for the derived category of a Grothendieck category: The case of the category of compact objects

 Let $R$ be a commutative ring.
 A complex $P\in\D(\Mod{R})$ is \emph{perfect} if it is quasi-isomorphic to a bounded complex of projective $R$-modules of finite presentation.
 Following \cite{HR}, if $X$ is an algebraic stack, a complex $P\in\Dq(X)$ is \emph{perfect} if for any smooth morphism $\spec(R)\to X$, where $R$ is a commutative ring, the complex of $R$-modules $\rd\Gamma(\spec(R),P\rest{\spec(R)})$ is perfect.
 We denote by $\Dp(X)$ the full subcategory of $\Dq(X)$ consisting of perfect complexes.

 A quasi-compact and quasi-separated algebraic stack $X$ is \emph{concentrated} if $\Dp(X)\subseteq\Dq(X)^c$.
-On the other hand, if $X$ has also quasi-finite affine diagonal, then the other inclusion $\Dq(X)^c\subseteq\Dp(X)$ holds as well, as a direct consequence of \cite[Theorem A]{HR}.
+On the other hand, the other inclusion $\Dq(X)^c\subseteq\Dp(X)$ holds as well, by \cite[Lemma 4.4]{HR}.
 Moreover, we already observed in the proof of \autoref{cor:geo1} that, under the same assumptions, the natural functor $\D(\Qcoh(X))\to\Dq(X)$ is an exact equivalence.

 Summing up, if $X$ is a concentrated algebraic stack with quasi-finite affine diagonal, then there is a natural exact equivalence

 When a stack $X$ has the property that $\Qcoh(X)$ is generated, as a Grothendieck category, by a small set of objects contained in $\Coh(X)\cap\Dp(X)$, we say that \emph{$X$ has enough perfect coherent sheaves}.